Austin skyline

 • Greater Austin

 What is it?
-Encircling Lady Bird Lake at the center of Austin, the trail offers one of the best hikes in Austin.
+Encircling Lady Bird Lake at the center of Austin, the trail offers one of best hikes in Austin.

 Why go?
 The 10-mile trail is a hub for bikers, runners and hikers.
 Every day, thousands ride, jog and amble over the landscaped bridges and under the iconic statue of legendary guitarist Stevie Ray Vaughan as they make their way around the circuit.
 The route offers outstanding views of the Austin city skyline, as well as the neighboring Zilker Park.
-Rent a canoe, kayak, or stand-up paddleboard to cool down afterward.
+Rent a canoe, kayak or stand-up paddleboard to cool down afterward.

 Advertising